Sages Ravine and Race Mountain Day Hike

 The first icy bridge came up right after Bird Sanctuary.
-It was early and the morning melting had not yet started.
-I stopped when I got to the log bridge, and eyed it closely, knowing there was probably ice under the thin coating of snow.
+It was early, and the morning melting had not yet started.
+I stopped when I got to the log bridge and eyed it closely, knowing there was probably ice under the thin coating of snow.
 I’m not the most coordinated person, so I’m always wary of potential falls.
-This is typically not successful in minimizing my falls though.
+This is typically not successful in minimizing my falls, though.

-Beauty of the Ravine
+The beauty of the Ravine

 CT and MA have worked hard to protect this area.
 I passed several signs requesting that campers only stay in designated areas.
 It is definitely to the benefit of all visitors to follow the few simple rules in place.

-The climb was fairly moderate, and it did not take me long to reach the new Laurel Ridge Campsite.
+The climb was moderate, and it did not take long to reach the new Laurel Ridge Campsite.
 I was excited to find there was a privy, and I picked up speed as I drew closer.
-The large coffee I’d picked up on my drive up to Salisbury had me moving fast!
+The large coffee I’d picked up on my drive to Salisbury had me moving fast!

 Mt Race’s Ledges